Sind die Deutschen pervers?

 The Beginning of Sexual Liberalism in Germany

-When it comes to fetishes, one man’s kink is another man’s regular sex life and it’s easy to judge certain behaviours as being unusual even if they are totally normal.
+Of course, when it comes to fetishes, one man’s kink is another man’s regular sex life and it’s easy to judge certain behaviours as being unusual even if they are totally normal.

 Nudity & The FKK Culture